open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

 accomplished using specialized micro-coax cable that is extremely thin and flexible.
 We generally use cables that are 150-300 μm in diameter.

-.. note:: Have a look at the :ref:`tethers` page for more detials on mirco-coax
+.. note:: Have a look at the :ref:`tethers` page for more details on micro-coax
     headstage tethers

 ONIX headstages use an FPGA to control peripheral devices and combine their data streams prior to serialization.
 For instance, :ref:`headstage_64` and :ref:`headstage_neuropix1` use an `Intel MAX10 FPGA
 <https://www.intel.com/content/www/us/en/products/details/fpga/max/10.html>`_.
-The exact FPGA is not important because every ONI-compliant headstage is uses very similar gateware (FPGA-based gateware) that performs three major functions
+The exact FPGA is not important because every ONI-compliant headstage uses very similar gateware (gateware is FPGAs as firmware is to microcontrollers) that performs three major functions

 1. **Local Hardware Control** Provides hardware controllers (SPI, I2C, etc), timing, and control logic for each of the sensors and actuators on the